radiantlogic-v8/documentation-new/documentation/configuration/directory-stores/special-attributes-handling.md

 ### Caching Dynamic Groups

 If the dynamic groups are from a proxy view of an LDAP backend you can choose to cache the group entries.
-If the dynamic groups are in a Universal Directory store, you cannot cache them since persistent cache is not applicable for Universal Directory stores.
+If the dynamic groups are in a RadiantOne Directory store, you cannot cache them since persistent cache is not applicable for RadiantOne Directory stores.

 The default and recommended behavior of RadiantOne for cached dynamic groups is to only cache the group entry with the memberURL attribute not computed.
 Based on requests from clients, RadiantOne computes the memberURL to return a static list of members as needed.